kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 The C# only prototype we did early on proved extremely valuable.
 It formed a feedback bridge to other teams and allowed us to try out and reshape ideas.

-However, there wasn't the step *after* the prototype where you take a step bake, take all that you have learnt, ask some hard questions, and progress to writing a production quality system.
+However, there wasn't the step *after* the prototype where you take a step back, take all that you have learnt, ask some hard questions, and progress to writing a production quality system.

 This leads me to the next point.